 Zomato acquires Uber Eats business in India

-Zomato on Tuesday said it has acquired the Indian business of Uber Eats in an all-stock deal that will give Uber 9.99 percent stake in the Indian food delivery and restaurant discovery platform.
-Uber Eats in India will discontinue operations and direct restaurants, delivery partners, and users of the Uber Eats apps to the Zomato platform, effective Tuesday, a statement said.
+Zomato on Tuesday said it has acquired the Indian business of Uber Eats in an all-stock deal that will give Uber 9.99 per cent stake in the Indian food delivery and restaurant discovery platform.
+Uber Eats app in India will discontinue operations and direct restaurants, delivery partners, and users of the Uber Eats apps to the Zomato platform, effective Tuesday, Zomato said in a statement.

+The deal comes days after Zomato had raised USD 150 million in funding from existing investor Ant Financial, an Alibaba affiliate, at a USD 3 billion valuation.
+Post money valuation of Zomato is USD 3.55 billion, sources in know of the matter told PTI, adding that this transaction will add to a total of over 50 million orders per month on its platform, giving it around 55 per cent market share.

 "We are proud to have pioneered restaurant discovery and to have created a leading food delivery business across more than 500 cities in India.
-This acquisition significantly strengthens our position in the category," Zomato CEO Deepinder Goyal said.
-Uber Eats, which entered India in 2017, has about 26,000 restuarants listed on its platform from 41 cities.
+This acquisition significantly strengthens our position in the category," Zomato Founder and CEO Deepinder Goyal said.
+Uber Eats, which entered India in 2017, has about 26,000 restaurants listed on its platform from 41 cities.

-Zomato's restaurant discovery and food delivery platform has information for over 1.5 million restaurants across 24 countries and serves more than 70 million users every month.
+On accessing Uber Eats app, users were shown a message saying they can still use Uber Eats if they are travelling outside India.
 Discussions between Zomato and Uber have been on for months.
 Facing stiff competition from Zomato and Swiggy, Uber Eats had been making losses.

-With the sale of the food business in India, Uber can now focus on the rides business and driving it towards profitability, one of the persons said.
-"India remains an exceptionally important market to Uber and we will continue to invest in growing our local Rides business, which is already the clear category leader.
-We have been very impressed by Zomato's ability to grow rapidly in a capital-efficient manner and we wish them continued success," Dara Khosrowshahi, CEO of Uber, said in the statement.
+With sale of the food business in India, Uber can now focus on the rides business and driving it towards profitability, one of the sources said.
+They also said that 245 full time employees of Uber Eats will be affected and some of these people could be absorbed in other roles in Uber.

+"India remains an exceptionally important market to Uber and we will continue to invest in growing our local rides business, which is already the clear category leader.
+We have been very impressed by Zomato’s ability to grow rapidly in a capital-efficient manner and we wish them continued success," Uber CEO Dara Khosrowshahi said in the statement.
+Zomato is a restaurant review, restaurant discovery, food delivery and dining out transactions platform, providing in-depth information for over 1.5 million restaurants across 24 countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)